 A functional view of the PHY characteristics, in the form of specific parameters which define externally verifiable performance and interoperability characteristics; and

-Application/performance description that characterizes the types of WPAN-WS applications and the derived performance characteristics.
+Application/performance descriptions whichthat characterizes the types of WPAN-WS applications and the derived performance characteristics.

 The PHY parameters table provides guidance on developing complete technical proposals.
 This represents a subset of parameters, and the absence of a parameter should not be seen as a constraint.
 The PHY parameter column consists of two sub-columns.
 The first identifies the parameter, which should be addressed in some way in the proposal; the second provides some examples of how this might be addressed in a proposal; there will be alternatives appropriate to specifying the characteristic depending on the specifics of the proposal.
 The performance criteria column includes potential requirements, constraints, and/or explanations that may help in consideration during the proposal preparation.
 The “regulatory” column is intended to identify where regional differences in regulations (present and anticipated) may affect the PHY characteristics.